 Like heat, the level of humidity inside your house can affect the condition of your roof.
 A home with minimal indoor humidity—between 30 and 50 percent—promotes a dry and healthy attic, whereas excessive moisture can result in a roof with water-related damage and other structural problems.
-In this article, a gutter installation company tells how humidity affects your roof.
+In this article, Colorado Roof Toppers explains how humidity affects your roof.

 Excessive Moisture in the Attic Can Lead to Problems

 When warm air escapes from the heated area of your home into the unheated attic, moisture problems can arise and put your home at serious risk for expensive repairs.
 Musty smells, frost, wood rot and visible mold are among the common signs of excessive moisture in the attic.
 If left untreated for a long period of time, these issues can rapidly compromise the structural integrity of your home and pose health risks to the residents.